gcallah/Rationalism/sorcery/Sorcery.md

 from talking about a person's "sex" to talking about a person's "gender" was itself an instance of word magic, as though discussing the biological reality of sexual dimorphism as if it were an arbitrary category like gender in a language could transform biological reality into social convention.
+(Consider that the Tuyuca people, living in the Amazon, have over 50 noun genders in their language: does anyone really think that this means that they recognize over 50 sorts of "sexes" of people?)

-People are "assigned" a gender at birth.
+According to woke gender theory, people are "assigned" a gender at birth.
 They "really" are whatever gender they choose to adopt.
 (Notice the belief in *Zauberworte* implicit in this position: it doesn't matter if you have a penis, testicles, and lots of testosterone coursing through your body: just so long as others refer to you as "she," you